Gamma Bias on steroids: A submission concerning the development of an International Gender Equality Strategy

 Please do better.

 The current situation is, at best, an embarrassment.
-And yet another printed report from the government, even one laden with woke buzzwords and abundant pictures of assertive women, won’t get us there.
+And yet another printed report from the government, even one laden with woke buzzwords and abundant pictures of assertive women, won’t get us where we need to be.

 My submission to the Australian government’s 2023 Human Rights Inquiry … wherefore art thou?